secrethitler/secrethitler-api/README.md

 Pusher events:

-- veto (channelName, if he accepts the veto.
+- vetoAccepted (channelName, if he accepts the veto.
 This should advance the election tracker)

+- electionTracker (channelName, if the veto was accepted and the election tracker advances)

-- electionTracker (channelName, if the veto was accepted and the election tracker needs to be reset)
+- resetElectionTracker (channelName, if the veto was accepted and the election tracker needs to be reset)

 - policyEnacted (channelName, if the veto was accepted and the election tracker needs to be reset)
     - policy (string)